By William Little, LSW, Veteran Program Coordinator/Therapist, Hamilton Center

 A single event as a victim or a survivor compared to multiple events as a participant or a combatant can affect the level of impact on an individual and it makes a difference in their treatment approach.
 Both can cause significant negative problems with family, social, and work relationships but they must be treated differently.

-Civilians who suffer prolonged exposure to abuse may suffer from PTSD and hyper-vigilance and the uncomfortable feelings that accompany it.
+Civilians who suffer prolonged exposure to abuse or incidents of significant trauma may suffer from hyper-vigilance as a symptom of PTSD.
 For the civilian, hyper-vigilance may feel like paranoia and can make a person feel very untrusting or on-edge around strangers.
 For someone who has been trained for combat in the military, hyper-vigilance takes on a whole new meaning.
 Imagine being in a social setting with several people around.
-The veteran with hyper-vigilance will not enjoy this environment because they will be assessing for danger and scouting potential exit points all while maintaining a secure back-to-the-wall stance.
+The veteran with hyper-vigilance will probably not enjoy this environment because they will be assessing for danger and scouting potential exit points.
 It becomes impossible to interact socially or enjoy an event while all of this is happening in the veteran’s mind.
 One of the most uncomfortable feelings is knowing what is happening but simply being unable to shut the feelings down.

 Many veterans struggle with not only the perceived threat of violence from an unknown source but the additional worry and possible anxiety associated with worrying about how others are perceiving their actions.
-It is difficult to hide many of the actions and reactions connected with hyper-vigilance, we look around suspiciously, we examine those around us, we place ourselves in calculated safe-zones, and we rarely smile or engage easily in social situations.
-You begin to assess others.
-Analyze patterns of behavior, notice strange or irregular actions, and even begin to motives of others.
-Hyper-vigilance to someone trained in combat can be explained away as situational awareness yet it can have severe negative consequences on social interactions and self-confidence.
+It is difficult to hide many of the actions and reactions connected with hyper-vigilance, the individual may look around suspiciously, examine those around, place themselves in calculated safe-zones, and rarely smile or engage easily in social situations.
+Hyper-vigilance to someone trained in combat is a type of situational awareness, and it can have severe negative consequences on social interactions and self-confidence.
 Although hyper-vigilance can be very intrusive and uncomfortable it is also very treatable.
 Those thought processes can be diminished, managed, or corrected through mindfulness and corrective training.
-Help is here, hope is here.

 Hamilton Center military veteran program offers individual and group counseling that can address the specific needs of individuals struggling with the negative effects of hyper-vigilance.